easybuilders/easybuild-docs/docs/controlling-compiler-optimization-flags.md

 ### Specifying target architecture specific optimization flags to use via `--optarch=<flags>` {: #controlling_compiler_optimization_flags_optarch_flags }

-Using the `--optarch` EasyBuild configuration option, specific compiler flags can be provided that EasyBuild should use, rather than the ones used by default (depending on the compiler in the toolchain being used).
+Using the `--optarch` SimpleBuild configuration option, specific compiler flags can be provided that SimpleBuild should use, rather than the ones used by default (depending on the compiler in the toolchain being used).

-Like any other configuration setting, this can also be specified via `$EASYBUILD_OPTARCH`, or by defining `optarch` in an EasyBuild configuration file (cfr.
+Like any other configuration setting, this can also be specified via `$SIMPLEBUILD_OPTARCH`, or by defining `optarch` in an SimpleBuild configuration file (cfr.
 [Consistency across supported configuration types][configuration_consistency]).

-For example, by specifying `--optarch=march=core2`, EasyBuild will use `-march=core2` rather than the default flag `--march=native` (when using GCC compilers).
+For example, by specifying `--optarch=march=core2`, SimpleBuild will use `-march=core2` rather than the default flag `--march=native` (when using GCC compilers).

-Likewise, to avoid using the default `-xHost` flag with the Intel compilers and using `-xSSSE3` instead, you can define `$EASYBUILD_OPTARCH` to be equal to `xSSSE3`.
+Likewise, to avoid using the default `-xHost` flag with the Intel compilers and using `-xSSSE3` instead, you can define `$SIMPLEBUILD_OPTARCH` to be equal to `xSSSE3`.

 !!! note
     The first dash (`-`) is added automagically to the value specified to `--optarch`,